zbt-bit/streetLampRangers/README.md

 - street_lamp_model.joblib
 - train_model.py
 - weather.csv
-- templates/                 <-- Flask requires this folder for HTML files
 - index.html
 - overview.html
-- static/                    <-- Flask requires this folder for browser assets
-    - videos/
 - 1129.mp4         (Clear Road)
 - Emergency.mp4    (Crash/Emergency)
 - traffics.mp4     (Vehicle Detected)

 🚀 How to Set Up and Run the Application
 1. Prerequisites: You must have Python 3 installed and the following libraries available.
 We recommend using your Anaconda Prompt or terminal: